ibm-cloud-docs/openshift/storage-block-vpc.md

 Before updating the add-on review the [change log](/docs/openshift?topic=openshift-vpc_bs_changelog).
 {: tip}

+Before you update to a `5.x` release from a previous release, you must not have any volume snapshots in `failure` state.
+For more information, see [Why can't I delete my Block Storage for VPC volume snapshot resources?](/docs/openshift?topic=openshift-ts-storage-volumesnapshotdelete).
+{: important}

 1. Check to see if an update is available.
 If an update is available, the plug-in version is flagged with an asterisk and the latest version is shown.
 Note the latest version as this value is used later.